Updated: Aug 13

 In the end, I suggest ways motivation can be instigated and sustained by:

-• Cultivating hope and other positive psychological factors; • Integrating experiential learning to develop awareness, connectedness and empathy; • Creating social support and enabling environments
+• Nurturing hope and other positive psychological factors; • Integrating experiential learning to develop awareness, connectedness and empathy; • Creating social support and enabling environments

 I've always believed that the purpose of academic research is to be shared and applied.
 I hope that you pick up some useful lessons on developing more sustainability leaders through the findings of my research.